 In Germany, all devices have to be calibrated for billing-relevant measuring processes.
 This applies to scales, water and electricity meters in commercial transactions, for example.

-Conformity with calibration law is therefore a necessary prerequisite for the billing of charging current to third parties.
+Compliance with calibration law is therefore a necessary prerequisite for the billing of charging current to third parties.

-Conformity is required for:
+Compliance is required for:

 • Charging in public areas

-Conformity is not required for:
+Compliance is not required for:

-• Home charging (for example your own car in your own parking space)
+• Home Charging (for example your own car in your own parking space)

-• Business charging
+• Business Charging